 Debategraph is a web-based collaborative tool.
 Its purpose is to create visualizations or arguments and ideas in a collaborative manner, with a focus on public policy issues.
 It was formed with the goal to increase transparency and the quality of the debate on complex public issues.
 Debategraph allows any registered user (accounts are free) to create or edit maps for public discussion.
 These maps are a mix of mind maps and a wiki-style website since anyone can collaborate to expand and improve an existing map.
-The intention is to get people to contribute to a discussion with their own knowledge, linking expertises from various people, and thus allowing people to reach better conclusions or reach a consensus in a conflict situation.
+The intention is to get people to contribute to a discussion with their own knowledge, linking expertise from various people, and thus allowing people to reach better conclusions or a consensus in a conflict situation.

 |Makes public debate easy||Needs more graphics|

 |Simplicity and ease of use||Accuracy of info can be an issue|

 |(Optional) private maps|